 Slicing the placenta after steaming.

 The RAW method of preparation skips the heating and herbal process altogether.
 Raw food activists believe that steaming the placenta destroys some of the essential nutrients.
 Using this option provides a burst of energy upfront and great hormone stabilization.
+This method will provide mom with the most amount of pills possible and they will be very potent which mom would be able to take fewer pills each day.

 Putting part of your placenta in tincture form is another way to stretch out its longevity.
 A small portion of placenta is added to >100 proof alcohol and set to ferment for 6 weeks.
 Some of the benefits include hormone stabilization in your postpartum cycles, less bleeding during those cycles, energy and for menopause years down the road.
 ANY BLOOD RELATIVE can also benefit from placental tincture.